 Robin Williams had long been rumoured to be cast in the part of The Riddler.
 However, one had a sinking feeling about Batman Forever from the moment they learned that Robin Williams had been dropped in favour of then flavour of the moment Jim Carrey, the facially hyperkinetic actor who had just come from the huge box-office success of the likes of Ace Ventura: Pet Detective (1994), The Mask (1994) and Dumb and Dumber (1994).
 Between them, Jim Carrey and Tommy Lee Jones, who is usually capable of great things he had just won a well-deserved Oscar for The Fugitive (1993) run unrestrained though the film in two performances that only astound by their loudness and the epic awfulness of their overacting.
 Am I being over-the-top?
 Its hard to tell, yells Carrey at one point, in the films most unwittingly damning line.

 The two previous Batman films certainly allowed people like Jack Nicholson and Danny DeVito opportunity for similar all-stops-pulled overacting but at the same time tightly constrained their performances within the dark psychology of the characters.
 Not so Batman Forever.
 It was the ability to get behind the masks and clown faces and see the villains in psychological terms that made the first two films so darkly captivating.
 Batman Forever demonstrates no understanding of that and the villains here lack any psychological depth at all, despite the presence of a character who is supposed to be a criminal psychologist.
 The script even manages to completely omit the crucial idiosyncrasies that the two villains had in the comic-book Two-Faces schizoid moral split between giving into his twisted side or his good side, as decided by the flipping of his two-headed coin; and The Riddlers psychological dependence on riddles that tip Batman and the authorities off to where he is going to strike.
 Without any dimension to the villains, Jim Carrey and Tommy Lee Jones are just lunatics in silly costumes.
 Indeed, the Batman (1992-4) animated tv series that came out at the same time invented far more psychologically compelling origins for both villains than Batman Forever does.
 In fact, Batman Forever ends up resembling no more than a horridly overbudgeted episode of the Batman (1966-8) tv series with its campy scenery-chewing guest appearances from well-known actors of the day.
 This is something that would reach its zenith with director Joel Schumachers subsequent entry in the series, the astoundingly bad Batman & Robin (1997).
-It was fairly much regarded that Joel Schumacher killed the Batman franchise off after this point and it took nearly an entire decade before Christopher Nolan could bring it back to strength with Batman Begins (2005), The Dark Knight (2008) and The Dark Knight Rises (2012), as well as producing Batman V Superman: Dawn of Justice (2016).
+It was fairly much regarded that Joel Schumacher killed the Batman franchise off after this point and it took nearly an entire decade before Christopher Nolan could bring it back to strength with Batman Begins (2005).

 Heartthrob Val Kilmer is badly miscast as Batman.
 For a start, Val Kilmer seems only about thirty.
 When it comes to the introduction of Robin, Kilmer is simply not the right age to play mentor the relationship seems more one of equals than, as it has always traditionally been, of the older man to his younger ward.
 The part has clearly been written with Michael Keaton, who was in his forties and exactly the right age, in mind.
 Nor has Val Kilmer ever been what one would exactly call an expressive performer and the part seems to have simplified for his limited acting range gone is all the twitchy nervousness and moral indecision in Keatons portrayal.
 Nicole Kidman has no other point in the film than to be the love interest.
 At least, Michael Gough gives Alfred the best airing of all the four films, at last bringing out the characters customary dry wit.